MasterKafey/MailCatcher/README.md

 - Real-Time Email Capture: Intercepts and stores emails for instant review.

 - Intuitive Web Interface: View captured emails in a user-friendly web interface, supporting HTML emails.

-- Full Compatibility with Symfony 6.4: Tailored to integrate seamlessly with the latest Symfony framework.

 - Easy Docker Setup: Quick and straightforward installation and configuration using Docker.